oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/trace-supply-network/trace-supply-network.md

     The result returns 25 component paths.
 It includes the curated thermal sensor and contact-set suppliers plus generated tier-1 and tier-2 sub-vendor lots.

 ## Task 3: Trace Downstream Exposure

+Kevin asks who may have received the affected units.
+David follows the same graph downstream; Tim traces shipments, stores, and purchases.

 1. Traverse from batch `B-482` to shipments, stores, purchases, and customers.